Jehovah's Witnesses' handling of child sexual abuse: United States

 In October 2014, a case was heard in San Diego, California, about the sexual abuse of Jose Lopez by Gonzalo Campos.
 Witness elders were aware that Campos had confessed to the abuse of at least one other child in 1982, but in 1986 they recommended Campos as an instructor to Lopez.
 Campos moved to another congregation in 1987 and became an elder in 1993.
-Campos later confessed to abusing at least eight children between 1982 and 1995, and subsequently fled to Mexico.
+Campos later confessed to abusing at least eight children between 1982 and 1995 and subsequently fled to Mexico.
 Campos was subsequently disfellowshipped in 1995.
-For failing to protect Lopez from a known offender and for its subsequent refusal to co-operate with the court, the Watchtower Society was ordered to pay US$13.5 million to the plaintiff.
+For failing to protect Lopez from a known offender and for its subsequent refusal to cooperate with the court, the Watchtower Society was ordered to pay US$13.5 million to the plaintiff.
 The Watchtower Society appealed the ruling.
 The appeal court vacated the judgment, granting that lesser sanctions might compel the Watchtower Society to comply with the court's requirements.
 While the document discovery dispute was still in progress the case was settled out of court in January 2018.
 In a separate case involving another victim of Gonzalo Campos, the Watchtower Society produced redacted copies of documents related to child sexual abuse in the United States from 1997 until 2001.
 The Watchtower Society asserted that it had no access to more recent documents held by the Christian Congregation of Jehovah's Witnesses, a separate subsidiary of the Watchtower Society.
 The court sanctioned Watchtower $4,000 for each day that it did not submit the documents.
 Watchtower unsuccessfully appealed against the ruling, and the court of appeals directed Watchtower to pay fines (US$48,000 by the time of the appeal) and submit to the court order.
 The case was settled out of court in February 2018.
 In 2015, another California trial court defaulted Watchtower and ordered it to pay US$4 million to the plaintiff after its failure to produce documents.
 Watchtower subsequently offered to produce documents on a rollout basis and appealed the decision to California appellate courts, but lost the appeal.
 Watchtower's further appeal to the United States Supreme Court was denied in October 2019.
 In 2014, it was reported that the law firm representing these lawsuits filed similar cases in Connecticut, Vermont, California, Oregon and New Mexico.